 Approximate the centre of your knee, or the point where it appears to hinge.
 Where in relation to the pedal axle is your knee?
 In front, behind, or just above?

 If it’s behind, try sliding your seat forward a bit, until the centre of the knee is vertically in line with your pedal axle.
-The opposite of course if your knee is in front of the pedal axle.
+Do the opposite, of course, if your knee is in front of the pedal axle.

-When you moved your seat forward or backward did you notice your seat height seemed to change?
+When you moved your seat forward or backward did it feel like the seat height change?
 If you moved your seat forward to move your knee forward, you’ll likely need to raise your seat, too.
 The opposite is, of course, true if you moved your seat rearward.

 This little dance goes on until you’ve found something that feels smooth and balanced.
 No rocking back and forth, no muscle groups feeling like they’re doing more than their share of the work, and no aching knees or hips.